alexeykiselev/docker-build-waves-testnet/README.md

 Alternatively you can map the volume on a host folder using option `-v` as in:

 ```
-docker run --name build-waves-testnet -v /home/user/local-waves-folder:/waves wavesplatform/build-waves-testnet:latest
+docker run --name docker-build-waves-testnet -v /home/user/local-waves-folder:/waves wavesplatform/docker-build-waves-testnet:latest
 ```

 At first run a new wallet seed will be created for you and stored in `waves-testnet.json` configuration file on the volume.

-To start and stop the container use Docker commands `docker start build-waves-testnet` and `docker stop build-waves-testnet`.
+To start and stop the container use Docker commands `docker start docker-build-waves-testnet` and `docker stop docker-build-waves-testnet`.
 We address the container by its name which we gave to it in the `--name` option of the `run` command.